-- Arguably Noel's Christmas Presents is the Trope Codifier for this on live-action TV, not to mention its Crowning Moment of Heartwarming.
+- Arguably Noel's Christmas Presents is the Trope Codifier for this on live-action TV.

-- Justice League Unlimited gave plenty of screen-time to minor and B-Level DC Heroes, with Character Focus on Captain Atom, Green Arrow, Black Canary, Huntress and The Question, and plenty A Day in the Limelight episodes.
+- Justice League's third season gave plenty of screen-time to minor and B-Level DC Heroes, with Character Focus on Captain Atom, Green Arrow, Black Canary, Huntress and The Question, and plenty A Day in the Limelight episodes.

 - The Simpsons episode "22 Short Films About Springfield" was the Poorly Disguised Pilot for a Spin-Off that would have done this to the residents of Springfield.
 The idea ultimately fell through, but viewers got a good episode out of it, showing that The Simpsons doesn't always focus on Homer, Marge, Bart, Lisa, and Maggie.

 - The Cleveland Show was this for Family Guy character Cleveland Brown, who was put out of the spotlight after his son was Brother Chucked and his wife, Loretta, divorced him (that, and the fact that Mike Henry [the voice of Cleveland Brown] had a lot of good ideas for Family Guy episodes centered on Cleveland, but they were rejected).
 The show also had jokes about other Family Guy characters wanting their own spin-off (on the first episode, the last line before the show focuses on Cleveland is Stewie yelling, "What the hell?
 He's getting his own show?!" and seasons one and two had some throwaway jokes about a possible spin-off centering on Quagmire, which, given his highly sexual nature, would piss off a lot of censors and drive away a lot of conservative viewers and sponsors).